TomaszDudekPL/profil-software-backend/README.md

         --gender             Percentage of gender.
 Commands: all, male, female.

-        --average_age        Average of age.
+        --age                Average of age.
 Commands: all, male, female.

-        --popular_cities     The number of most popular cities.
+        --cities             The number of most popular cities.
 Commands: any number.

-        --popular_passwords  The number of most popular passwords.
+        --passwords          The number of most popular passwords.
 Commands: any number.

         --born               Users born in between dates.
 Commands must be from older to newer: --born 1944-MM-DD --born 1998-MM-DD.
                              One parameter is possible then you can see records from your argument to the 1998-09-12 (the last date in current base).